Buying a property in Crete

 Once the lawyer is satisfied that all the associated documents for the property are in order and its is 100% legal, you will invited to pay a 10% deposit to secure the sale.
 At this point a pre-contract agreement will be signed.
 The remaining 90% plus all purchase expenses (see below) are payable on completion at the same time as the property is signed over into your name.

-The entire process usually takes in the region of 8-10 weeks but can be quicker/slower depending on the time taken to obtain all the paperwork required from the various authorities.
+The entire process at the present time is taking approx 5-6 months but can be quicker/slower depending on the time taken to obtain all the paperwork required from the various authorities.

 The approximate expenses over and above the agreed selling price are 2.5% agent’s fees plus 3% purchase taxes and lawyers, notary and land registry fees which total around 5-6%